Last year my friends 9 year old told me that it wasn’t a real holiday unless you got on a plane.

-So when a friend decided to take their brand new campervan away in Victoria I jumped at the chance for 9 days travelling imy home state to answer the question – can I still get the same thrill travelling much slower and sloser to home?
+So when a friend decided to take their brand new campervan away in Victoria I jumped at the chance for 9 days travelling imy home state to answer the question – can I still get the same thrill from slow travel much closer to home?

 Early on it was evident my friends van was a thirsty beast, so with sustainability and petrol costs front of mind we decided to head North but then limit our days to far shorter drives, and somewhat ‘slow travel’ a section of the north of our home state.

 The first stop was a free camp near Yakandanda at the Mountain bike trail heads in Stanley State Forest.
 We pulled into camp in the rain on Saturday night of the cup long weekend expecting regional victoria to be out in force pre-Melbourne lockdown end.
 Instead, we found a park full of predominantly empty campsites and set up at ‘Trail Head Campsite 2, surrounded by towering trees and steps away from a bubbling mountain creek with native ferns (but also far to many weeds) meandering past the campsite.

 In the morning we opened the back of the van to the crisp air and took in the sounds of the birds waking and the creek gurgling.